Ashwani4800/chatbot-demo-1/README.md

 # chatbot-demo-1
-an demo chatbot using ollama
+This is a demo of chatbot which i have created using ollama 3.